QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 To implement the iteration in :eq:`fixed_point_naive`, we start by solving this problem with a ``while`` loop

-The syntax for the while loop contains no surprises, and looks nearly identical to a Matlab implementation
+The syntax for the while loop contains no surprises, and looks nearly identical to a MATLAB implementation

 .. code-block:: julia